zkLinkProtocol/recover_state_server/README.md

 axel -c https://universal-setup.ams3.digitaloceanspaces.com/setup_2%5E21.key
 ```
 ### Create the Database
-First, You need to configure the `DATABASE_URL` environment.
+First, You need to configure the `DATABASE_URL=postgres://user:password@localhost/plasma` environment.

-The, to create the database, run the following command in the `storage` directory:
+Then, to create the database, run the following command in the `storage` directory:
 ```shell
 diesel database setup
 ```